 For both versioned and non-versioned deployment packages, you will need to know where the deployment package will be saved.
 This is shown in the File name field.
 This not editable.

-All packages are placed in a directory releases inside your project directory.
+All packages are placed in a directory releases inside your app directory.
 This directory is automatically ignored so that these packages will not be committed to the repository.
 You can always recreate a deployment package (using the the Studio Pro version you originally used) so there is no need to put them on the Team Server.